StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 #### Creating the ViewHolder

 However, with a RecyclerView the adapter requires the existence of a `ViewHolder` object which describes and provides access to all the views within each item row.

+Every adapter has three primary methods: `onCreateViewHolder` to inflate the item layout and create the holder, `onBindViewHolder` to set the view attributes based on the data and `getItemCount` to determine the number of items.

 We can create the basic empty adapter and holder together in ContactsAdapter.java as follows:

 ```java